Skip to main content

 In a recent interview, one transgender woman recently shared:

-“When porn hyperfixates on a marginalized (performer’s) body size, race, gender, and/or capabilities, the marginalized viewers take a toll… This is doubly the case for people who are regularly stereotyped as monstrous or grotesque, such as transwomen.
+“When porn hyper fixates on a marginalized (performer’s) body size, race, gender, and/or capabilities, the marginalized viewers take a toll… This is doubly the case for people who are regularly stereotyped as monstrous or grotesque, such as transwomen.
 We come to believe that our bodies are fundamentally unlovable, or that they can only be desirable on another person’s terms.”

 “When I thought a sex position or act wasn’t possible, my boyfriends would respond with, ‘It’s possible, I’ve seen it.’

-I wanted to train myself to be so eager about sex, and so easily aroused that I would willingly do anything my boyfriend asked…..
+I wanted to train myself to be so eager about sex and so quickly aroused that I would willingly do anything my boyfriend asked…..
 When I wasn’t comfortable with doing something with him, he thought it would be a good idea to have me watch the act in porn to see what it’s ‘really like.’
 He told me, ‘See, that’s what it’s like, there are some girls out there who go even crazier.’

-I was really determined to be able to do what that girl was doing.
+I was determined to be able to do what that girl was doing.
 I was so determined to be even more adventurous than anything he’d seen so that I would have his undivided attention.”

 Related: Being Anti-Porn and Pro-Sex is Not Only Possible, It’s Necessary

-One study indicated that teens often reported trying to copy porn in their own sexual encounters, and that the pressure to imitate porn was often an aspect of unhealthy relationships.Rothman, E. F., Kaczmarsky, C., Burke, N., Jansen, E., & Baughman, A. (2015).
+A study revealed that teenagers often attempt to replicate pornographic scenes in their sexual encounters.
+This pressure to imitate pornographic behaviors can be a contributing factor to unhealthy relationship dynamics.Rothman, E. F., Kaczmarsky, C., Burke, N., Jansen, E., & Baughman, A. (2015).
 'Without Porn … I Wouldn't Know Half the Things I Know Now: A Qualitative Study of Pornography Use Among a Sample of Urban, Low-Income, Black and Hispanic Youth.
 Journal of sex research, 52(7), 736–746. https://doi.org/10.1080/00224499.2014.960908Copy

 And according to a UK survey of over 22,000 adult women, 16% reported having been forced or coerced to perform sex acts the other person had seen in porn.Taylor, J., & Shrive, J. (2021).
 ‘I thought it was just a part of life’: Understanding the scale of violence committed against women in the UK since birth.
 VictimFocus.
 Retrieved from https://irp.cdn-website.com/f9ec73a4/files/uploaded/Key-Facts-Document-VAWG-VictimFocus-2021a.pdfCopy